SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 10 damage; the griffon shifts up to 2 squares
 > - **17+:** 13 damage; the griffon shifts up to 3 squares
 >
-> **Effect:** If this ability is used as part of the Charge main action, the griffon can grab one of the targets
+> **Effect:** If this ability is used as part of the Charge main action, the griffon can grab one of the targets.

 > 🔳 **Crack the Earth**
 >